spacewalkproject/spacewalk-wiki/AclDesign.md

  both return booleans, so the consequence of a failed acl is up to you.
 ## How to implement an ACL

 First off, you need to decide in which handler your acl function will live.
 Handlers are based on the features of Spacewalk for the most part.
-For example, there is a `MonitoringAclHandler` for the monitoring feature and a `ConfigAclHandler` for the configuration management feature. `Access` is the default handler, but don't put functions into Access unless they are truly common.
+For example, there is a `ConfigAclHandler` for the configuration management feature. `Access` is the default handler, but don't put functions into Access unless they are truly common.
 All of the available acl handlers are found in the `com.redhat.rhn.common.security.acl` package.

 ### Writing Your own ACL Handler